gardusig/road2senior/preparation/README.md

   - Are there enough projects to support next level experience?
   - What are expectations?
 And what should be improved to get promoted?
   - How the promotion process looks like?

+## After the interview

+- Send a thank-you note to the interviewer